 For example; I improved by design skills by creating t-shirt designs for Merch by Amazon and learning CANVA for the last five years.

-I already knew about niche and keyword research from blogging and the training I took at Wealthy Affiliate and I had the confidence and knowledge to go after a good opportunity when I saw it.
+I already knew about niche and keyword research from blogging/affiliate marketing and the training I took at Wealthy Affiliate and I had the confidence and knowledge to recognise a good opportunity and take action.

-This came from spending years looking at online opportunities, researching and writing blog posts for Rags To Niches.
+This came from spending years looking at online opportunities, as well as researching and writing blog posts for Rags To Niches.

 So, the greatest advice I can give anyone who is looking to build a business online is to educate yourself and learn as much as you possibly can.